minprog/uva-prog-ai/20 Problem sets/05 Getting Started/10 Getting Started.md

 Now that you've written some code it's probably a good time to look at what gedit offers.
 It's a simple editor, but it does offer a ways to make editing code a little easier.
-Start the editor and go to Preferences in the Edit menu.
+Start the editor and go to *Preferences* in the *Edit* menu.

-On the first tab you should tick the "Display line numbers" box, this makes it easier to locate compile errors.
-Also tick the box in front of "Highlight matching brackets" unless you enjoy doing this manually.
-The "Display right margin at column: ..."  option is useful to remind yourself not to cram the whole program on a single line.
+On the first tab you should tick the *Display line numbers* box, this makes it easier to locate compile errors.
+Also tick the box in front of *Highlight matching brackets* unless you enjoy doing this manually.
+The *Display right margin at column: ...* option is useful to remind yourself not to cram the whole program on a single line.

-Next up is the Editor tab, which contains the tabs and spaces configuration.
+Next up is the *Editor* tab, which contains the tabs and spaces configuration.
 Holy wars are fought over the question if tabs or spaces are better for indentation purposes.
 Choose either one of the following methods and be consistent throughout the problem set.